danieled3/Autotrading/README.md

 5. Using these data, decides wheter to wait or to buy/sell stocks
 6. Locally saves the new composition of the portfolio

-The bot works on long-term investments and for this reason it analyze only daily close and
+Trady suggests only long-term investments so it analyze only daily closure prices.
+His strategy is based on his predictions and moving averages technique.

 ## Demo <a name="demo" />